zinklan/secret-spot/README.md

 # Guide for using files into the game

 **Custom Config**

  Manual:

-  1)copy the code from [code](https://github.com/zinklan/secret-spot/blob/main/Custom%20config%20for%20better%20display)and paste it on the note and save it as a cfg file
+1) copy the code from [code](https://github.com/zinklan/secret-spot/blob/main/Custom%20config%20for%20better%20display)and paste it on the note and save it as a cfg file
-  2)Paste this file into the game folder `cfg` _ folder location(EA Games\Titanfall2\r2\cfg)
+2) Paste this file into the game folder `cfg` _ folder location(EA Games\Titanfall2\r2\cfg)
-  3)type the word `+exec autoexec` in the advanced launch options
+3) type the word `+exec autoexec` in the advanced launch options